ooni/spec/oonib.md

 ## 2.3.1 Test result submission interface

-Unless otherwise stated all of the network operations below can be performed either via HTTPS or HTTPO (HTTP over Tor Hidden Service).
+Unless otherwise stated all of the network operations below can be performed either via HTTPS or HTTPO (HTTP over Tor Onion Service).

 ### 2.3.1.1 Create a new report